rootCircle/blog/docs/web-dev/create-react-app-optimize.md

 # Dark Art of decreasing react-app initialization time

-With recently jumping to React ecosystem, I was greatly surprised by high loading time on `create-react-app` on subsequent runs, sometime crossing 3 minute mark.
+With recently jumping to React ecosystem, I was greatly surprised by high loading time on `create-react-app` on subsequent runs, sometime even crossing 3 minute mark.

 From what I expected, it was obvious for package manager to cache the modules on subsequent runs and just verify the integrity of the cache.
 However, that was not the case with `npm` or `yarn`.
 I tried `--offline` flag, but all in vain.

-Seems like ***create-react-app*** simply installs react, react-dom, react-scripts and cra-template, along with some template React code to start with.
+Seems like ***create-react-app*** simply installs react, react-dom, react-scripts and cra-template, along with some template react code to start with.

 Global install also doesn't seem to help either.
 So, it seems like `create-react-app` tool forces fresh installation ignoring the cache.

 ## Tools Required
-1. Package Manager like `yarn`. `npm` doesn't support using explicit caching.
+1. Package Managers like `yarn`. `npm` doesn't allow using explicit caching.
 2. Fast and stable Internet Speed.
 3. UNIX based System.
-(Basically Linux, MacOS etc).
-It can easily transported to Windows too.
+[It can easily transported to Windows too.]

 ## Initial Approach